Aaronlb912/Aaronlb912/README.md

 ## 💬 Ask me about ...

 - My experience in software development
-- My projects at IBM, Yes&, Jasaron Learning Institute
+- My projects at Freddie Mac, IBM, Yes&, Jasaron Learning Institute

 ## 📫 How to reach me: